 - Collaborated with campus facilities to redesign our circulation desk (2014-15) and staff area (2018-19) so that we could more efficiently and effectively serve our patrons.

-I have created a team-oriented and experiential learning environment for the Music Library staff, both full-time and student employees.
+Collaborative leadership, team building, mentorship, and innovative problem solving are the cornerstones of my leadership style.
+I have created a team-oriented and experiential learning environment for the Music Library staff, including full-time and student employees.
+“There are no stupid questions” serves as my mantra in training staff and engaging with the public.
 For many of our student workers, their position in the Music Library is their first job.
-From the outset, we outline clear expectations and goals, including teaching them about professionalism and working within a team, and provide room for increased responsibilities for those who excel.
+This mantra allows us to level the playing field and meet our coworkers at their level.
+From the outset, we outline clear expectations and goals, including teaching them about professionalism and working within a team and provide room for increased responsibilities for those who excel.
 My goal is to give every staff member everything they need to succeed, something mirrored in our reference and instruction services.

 I am also active within the Queens College Libraries Department.